ghc/ghc/docs/users_guide/glasgow_exts.rst

 Note that we do promote existential data constructors that are otherwise suitable.
 For example, consider the following: ::

-    data Ex :: * where
+    data Ex :: Type where
       MkEx :: forall a. a -> Ex

 Both the type ``Ex`` and the data constructor ``MkEx`` get promoted,